Torrey Pines: A Complete Hiking Guide

 Torrey Pines Hike

-Even if you’re not going for a dip, it’s well worth taking a stroll along the beach and admiring the rocky sandstone cliffs.
+Even if you’re not going for a dip, it’s well worth taking a stroll along the beach to admire the rocky sandstone cliffs.
 And if you’re lucky, you may even spot some wildlife.

 Torrey Pines Hike